2kool2/matching-element-heights/README.md

 <br>
 ##How it works

-Add data attribute to the elements you wish to equalise and give it a value: data-matchHeights="A".
+Add data attribute to the elements you wish to equalise and give it a value: data-matchHeights="A".<br>
 Ensure the elements each have display: block;.
 Then run the script.